 Do you and your partner want to have separate accounts?
 Will one or the other of you be responsible for all of the bills?
 Will you split bills evenly?
 These are things you should think about before you get married, so neither of you is blindsided when it all starts to happen.

 How Are Your Finances?

-Discuss what your finances look like right now including any debt you may have and how you handle your money.
-Knowing how you each work with money and whether you're going to be responsible or not is important for your partner before you get married.
+Discuss what your finances look like right now, including any debt you may have and how you handle your money.
+Knowing how you work with money and whether you're going to be responsible or not is important for your partner before getting married.

 What Are Your Household Responsibilities?